 This pattern will repeat until all penalties, interest, and tax accrued have been paid.
 If any interest accrues between payments, interest will be paid prior to any payments against taxes.

-Payments received by the Division designated as a Quarterly Estimated Payment, Extension Payment or a payment with a Combined Tax Return will not be applied to outstanding receivables due unless directed by the taxpayer.
+Payments received by the Division designated as a Quarterly Estimated Payment, Extension Payment or a payment with a Combined Tax Return will not be applied to outstanding receivables due.
 If a Combined Tax Return indicates that a refund is due the taxpayer and there are one or more outstanding receivables, the Division shall transfer part, or all, of the refund to the tax year(s) with the balances due.
 If such a transfer takes place, the Division will notify the taxpayer in writing.

 If a payment plan exists on one or more receivables, unless designated otherwise, any monies received will be used to pay off balances due on the payment plan first.